baconjs/baconjs.github.io/content/tutorials/2012_11_04_Registration_Form.md

 ![signals](https://raw.github.com/raimohanska/bacon-devday-slides/master/images/registration-form-bacon.png)

-In this diagram, the greenish boxes are EventStreams and the gray boxes are Properties.
+In this diagram, the greenish boxes represent EventStreams (distinct events) and the gray boxes are Properties (values that change over time).
 The top three boxes represent the raw input signals:

 * Key-up events on the two text fields
 * Clicks on the register button